-A biography of Catherine Booth, examining an often overlooked aspect of her legacy – her theological role in shaping the spiritual outlook of the Salvation Army.
+A biography of Catherine Booth, examining an often overlooked aspect of her legacy – her role in shaping the theological outlook of the Salvation Army.

 Trade Information: LPOD